Jul

 Michael”

-Over the next week I sent a call out to the USPIS.
+Over the next week I called the USPIS.

 “The most prevalent scams have always been fake foreign lotteries,” said Allan Weissmann, a U.S. Postal Inspector.
 “What they’ve started doing in the past few years is adding a fake check or money order to the scheme as an extra twist, which has lead to all kinds of money order scams over the Internet.“